mborus/requirements-txt/readme.md

 -----------------------------------------------------------------

 This repo allows you to quickly setup a Jupyterlab with Geopandas environment on Windows from a requirements.txt file with pip.
-It also installs a bunch of other things, from pytest to FastAPI - mainly everything I need to have with me to setup a Python environment offline.
+It also installs a bunch of other things, from well known modules like pytest and FastAPI to underexposed gems like ftfy, glom or tqdm - mainly everything I need to have with me to setup a Python environment offline.

 👉 This repo is mostly meant for my own use, your milage may vary